 QuickBooks Online (Intuit) has recently made its Automated Sales Tax (AST) feature an automatic setting for new QBO users.
 It automatically calculates tax rates based on the location on an invoice.
 Because we don’t initiate the integration until an invoice is sent to QBO, it may cause tax rate discrepancies in your QBO account.
 Below is a brief explanation and steps to resolve any residual discrepancies.
 Please note, not everyone has this feature activated on their account.
 The easiest way to tell if you have this feature activated is to check if you are able to create your tax rates in QBO.
 If you are not able to create tax rates, this feature is activated in your account.

-For accounts that do not have the Automated Sales Tax feature turned on, you will create identical tax rates in both Housecall Pro and Quickbooks Online.
-When you add the appropriate tax rates to a job in Housecall Pro, that tax rate will automatically push to your QBO account as is.
+For accounts that do not have the Automated Sales Tax feature turned on, you will create tax rates in Housecall Pro that are identical to the tax rates in Quickbooks Online.
+When you add the appropriate tax rates to a job in Housecall Pro, that tax rate will automatically link to your corresponding QBO tax rate and the invoice will push to QBO as is.
 QBO makes no changes to that invoice unless an update is made in Housecall Pro.

 Automated Sales Tax feature changes: